cloudmesh-community/hid-sp18-523/project-report/report.md

 Arijit and Ritesh worked on data processing,Data exploration and designing the Machine learning Algorithms.
 We both have brainstromed on visualizing data.
-Arijit worked on Azure cloud and creating web service and Ritesh worked on creating REST Open API and tested on local machine through Swagger UI.
-We both worked on comparing performance benchmarks.
-Compared the time running on AWS cloud to prepare the time comparision chart and project report.
+Arijit worked on Azure cloud and creating web service and Ritesh worked on creating REST Open API using linear regression methodand tested on local machine through Swagger UI.
+We both worked on comparing performance python notebook code that was executed on two clouds for benchmark benchmarks.